cyber-shah/academics-neu/final-research-PathFinders-Python/Report.md

 2. Overiew of how it works
 3. Advanatages
 4. Disadvantages
-5. Complexity
-6. Use cases
+5. Use cases
-7. Psuedo code
+6. Psuedo code

 The algorithms can be divided into two parts here: 1 that help us find out IF a path exists and 2 that help us find the SHORTEST path.
 The algorithms that help us find out IF a path exists are: DFS and BFS.
 The algorithms that help us find the SHORTEST path are: Dijkstra's Algorithm and A* Algorithm.